 There is approximately $100 million in unclaimed money on the Department of Treasury’s register.
 We would really like to see that money returned to its lawful owners.

-It’s quick and easy to search the register.
+You can search the register by clicking the button below.
 Don’t forget to encourage your friends and family to check as well.

 More informationShow more